Exact DG-categories and fully faithful triangulated inclusion functors: Introduction

-It is a well-known fact that the theory of unbounded derived categories simplifies under the assumption of finite homological dimension of the abelian/exact category.
-The same applies to derived categories of the second kind, but there is a caveat.
-By~\cite[Remark~2.1]{Psemi}, for an exact category of finite homological dimension, the absolute derived category coincides with the conventional unbounded derived category; hence both of them coincide with the co/contraderived category if the exact category has exact (co)product functors.
+It is obvious from the definitions that any absolutely acyclic complex in an exact category is acyclic.
+If the exact category has exact (co)product functors, then any co/contraacyclic complex is acyclic as well.
+By the definition, any absolutely acyclic complex is both coacyclic and contraacyclic.
+So the coderived and contraderived categories are ``sandwiched in between'' the absolute derived and the conventional derived category, in the sense of the existence of natural triangulated Verder quotient functors acting from the absolute derived category to the co/contraderived category and then to the conventional derived category.
+By~\cite[Remark~2.1]{Psemi}, for an exact category of finite homological dimension, all acyclic complexes are absolutely acyclic; so the absolute derived category coincides with the conventional derived category.
+Hence both of them coincide with the co/contraderived category if the exact category has exact (co)product functors.

 Using~\cite[Theorems~3.4.1(d) and~3.6]{Pkoszul}, one can extend these results to nonpositively cohomologically graded DG\+rings with the underlying graded ring having finite global dimension; and~\cite[Theorems~3.4.2(d) and~3.6]{Pkoszul} imply the similar results for connected, simply connected nonnegatively cohomologically graded DG\+rings with the underlying graded ring of finite global dimension (see~\cite[Theorem~7.8(b)]{Pksurv}).
-There are other sets of assumptions under which the absolute derived category of DG\+modules over a DG\+ring coincides with the conventional derived category; e.~g., this holds for cofibrant DG\+algebras over a field~\cite[Theorem~9.4]{Pkoszul}.
+There are other sets of assumptions under which the absolute derived category of DG\+modules over a DG\+ring coincides with the conventional derived category; e.g., this holds for cofibrant DG\+algebras over a field~\cite[Theorem~9.4]{Pkoszul}.
 But this is \emph{not} true for nonnegatively cohomologically graded DG\+rings with the underlying graded ring having finite global dimension in general (see the references in~\cite[last paragraph of Section~3.6]{Pkoszul} for a detailed discussion).